Clicky

 GE dishwashers are hands down some of the best models on the market.
 But like Whirlpool, Bosch, and KitchenAid dishwashers, they’re prone to malfunction and they might fail to work altogether.

 In this GE dishwasher troubleshooting, I’ll share the 12 most common problems I see with all the GE models.
-I’ll also share some possible DIY solutions that can help you fix the problems and have your unit working again exactly as it should.
+I’ll also share some possible DIY solutions that can help you fix the dishwasher problems and have your unit working again exactly as it should.

 Let’s get started.